 Dear parents of Room 15 students:

 Here’s that typical September letter you always get from teachers begging you to volunteer, send in snacks, and bring in gifts!
-I’ll explain all this rot in more detail at Back-to-School Night on Sept.
-12th, but in the meantime, please read on.
-Thanks!
+Since we have no Back to School Night this year, here’s what you need to know:

 The Daily Platypus: Nearly everything you need to know about our classroom appears right here on The Daily Platypus, our classroom webpage.
 You can watch math tutorials, print forms, view special events, and much more.
 To get to the webpage, go to District6.org and follow the links to schools, CPE, and classrooms, or simply go to dailyplatypus.org.
 We use the webpage a ton, so check it out tonight and bookmark it!